berlanga87/eth-building/README.md

 To run this in a local network:

 1) Start a ganache-cli instance on port 8545 (default)
-2) Compile and migrate the contract with `truffle migrate`
+2) Compile and migrate the contract with `truffle compile` and `truffle migrate`
 3) Run `npm install` in the `src` folder to install all required dependencies
 4) Run a dev server with `npm run dev`
 5) Open `localhost:3000` in your browser
+6) Use MetaMask to sign transactions